5 Step Risk Management Process

 Your risk mitigation strategy should include the following:

-- Avoid the risk: stop activities that cause the risk.
+- Avoid the risk: Stop activities that cause the risk.

-- Accept the risk: acknowledge that if the threat occurs, the organization will have to bear the consequences and be prepared with a contingency plan.
+- Accept the risk: Acknowledge that if the threat occurs, the organization will have to bear the consequences and be prepared with a contingency plan.

 Step 5: Monitor Your Risks